-So if that stranger doesn’t want to talk to you, you can not take that as feedback on yourself as a person.
+So if that stranger doesn’t want to talk to you?
+Well, you can not take that as feedback on yourself as a person.

-There could be a myriad of reasons that they don’t want to talk to you that have little to nothing to do with you.
-Their own insecurities, bad past experiences, that they’re tired or distracted, that they make a wrong assumption about you, that their jealous partner is nearby, that they’re simply not compatible with you, and so on.
+There could be a myriad of reasons that they don’t want to talk to you.
+And most of them have little to nothing to do with you.
+Their own insecurities.
+Bad past experiences.
+That they’re tired or distracted.
+Or maybe they make a wrong assumption about you.
+Or perhaps their jealous partner is nearby, and so on.

 But still, the only thing people seem to think in that situation is, “they don’t like me, I’m not good enough.”